![]() |

 I can tell she frustrated and I start looking around for Jacob, who

-comes into the room in tears.
+comes running to her in tears.

 calm him.
 Josh, on the other hand, is